Back

 • Incident Exports: See who exported incident CSVs, when, and why

-⚙️ Other Improvements
+⚙️ Other Improvements#other-improvements

 • Incident Webhook payloads now include custom webhooks and last update times